Meet The Maker: Emma Cerasulo

-Emma, I am a ceramic designer and I split my time between the UK and Puglia, Southern Italy.
+I am Emma, a ceramic designer.
+I split my time between the UK and Puglia, Southern Italy.

 What's your Pelican Story - what inspired you to start making?

 It all started from the need to have a creative outlet whilst working in my graduate role.
-Having spent time growing up in Puglia, I was familiar with the local family run potteries.
+Having spent time growing up in Puglia, I was familiar with the local family-run potteries.
 Each time I visited them it inspired me more to be part of their process.
-I eventually took the leap and asked, I’ve not look back since.
+I eventually took the leap and asked, I’ve not looked back since.